pwl45/pains/README.md

 git clone https://github.com/pwl45/spur
 cd spur
 cargo install --path .
-spur GOOG
 ```

-You can build with `cargo build`
+You can get the stock price of Google, for example with

+`spur goog`